dzufferey/dzufferey.github.io/concurrency_theory_2019/exercises/bonus_exercises_2.md

 ```

 ### Questions
-* For each example, try to identify if the execution is possible under any of the memory model that we saw (SC, TSO, PSO.)
+* For each example, try to identify if the execution is possible under any of the memory model that we saw (SC, TSO, PSO).

 ## Weak Memory Control Automaton from Code